 Keep holiday treats and candies, out of your pet's reach as they can make your pet quite sick.
 If eaten, candy wrappers can cause an upset stomach.

 Unsweetened, dark, bittersweet and baking chocolate can be toxic to pets, especially dogs, who are more prone to eat it.
 If your dog eats chocolate, call your veterinarian or an animal poison control center, as treatment may need to be rendered immediately.
 Symptoms of toxicity include excitement, nervousness, trembling, vomiting, diarrhea, excessive thirst or urination, muscle spasms and seizures.

 Keep gum, candy or breath fresheners containing the sweetener xylitol away from your dog.
 When a dog eats even a small amount of xylitol, it causes a surge of insulin, and the animal's blood sugar may drop quickly and dangerously.
 Cases of liver damage have also been associated with ingestion of xylitol.
-If your dog ingest xylitol, contact your veterinarian or an animal poison control center immediately.
+If you suspect your pet has ingested xylitol, some signs to look for are depression, loss of coordination and vomiting.
+The signs of illness may occur within minutes to days of ingesting xylitol.
+Contact your veterinarian or an animal poison control center immediately.

 Keep Pets In When Trick-or-Treaters Are Out

 - If you plan to participate in Halloween festivities, such as answering your door to trick-or-treaters, keep pets in a quiet part of the house.
 Pets can become overexcited, confused or frightened by trick-or-treaters in costume.

 - Watch for open doors and make sure your pets have ID tags and/or microchips in case they do get out.
 Remind your guests that your normally friendly pet may want to be left alone.
 Young trick-or-treaters may be scared of dogs who run excitedly toward them when the owner answers the door.